 You can apply online via one of our two routes:

-The Legal Work Placement (LWP) is open to anyone who’s available for a two week work placement in Summer 2022 and is:
+To apply for our Legal Work Placement (LWP) you must be available for a one week work placement in Summer 2024 and be one of the following:

 - A law or non-law graduate